pulp/pulpproject.org/_posts/2017-07-10-jenkins-job-builder.md

 variables so that you might test multiple versions against multiple OSes, or vary other conditions while allowing yourself to share common steps and code among jobs.
-Moreover, these assets should be under version control and stored in some local other than the machine Jenkins is running on.
+Moreover, these assets should be under version control and stored in some location other than the machine Jenkins is running on.
 The good news is, this tool already exists!

 [Jenkins Job Builder](https://docs.openstack.org/infra/jenkins-job-builder/),